Early impressions of all 32 NFL first-round picks

 No. 18: Green Bay Packers

 CB Jaire Alexander.
 The Packers might not need him to start immediately on the outside -- Kevin King, Tramon Williams and Davon House could occupy those two spots.
 But the slot position might be a perfect place for Alexander to start.
-He has already picked off Aaron Rodgers once -- on a sideline pass intended for Geronimo Allison near the goal line in this past week's OTA session.
+He already has picked off Aaron Rodgers once -- on a sideline pass intended for Geronimo Allison near the goal line in this past week's OTA session.
 Said cornerbacks coach Jason Simmons: "I mean, it's huge for that guy, let's be honest.
 A guy coming from college, all those guys look up to Aaron.
 They have a great deal of respect for Aaron.
 We have a great deal of respect for Aaron in our room just trying to prepare them for him and all of the things that he can do and the way he's able to manipulate a defense.
 Is it a confidence booster for him?
 Yes."
 Status: Right on track. -- Rob Demovsky

 No. 19: Dallas Cowboys

 LB Leighton Vander Esch.
 He is serving as the middle linebacker with the second-team defense at the moment behind Jaylon Smith, but that has nothing to do with how he has looked in OTAs.
-He has displayed the range necessary to cover, and he has also done a nice job dissecting the run game.
+He has displayed the range necessary to cover, and he also has done a nice job dissecting the running game.
 The Cowboys view Vander Esch as a multilevel player with the ability to drop in coverage and attack the line of scrimmage.
 The Cowboys know they will need him to play a ton of snaps as a rookie and have liked what they have seen so far.
 Status: Right on track. -- Todd Archer

 No. 20: Detroit Lions